Our Approach

 Support work which reinforces safety messaging and showcases the work being carried out to protect our communities in relation to trading standards, antisocial behaviour, gender-based violence, road safety, fire safety and the Safer Shores summer safety campaign.

 Continue to raise awareness of the array of work being undertaken by Council services to tackle child poverty and the cost-of-living, revealing the impact this work delivers to communities.
-Promote the virtual community directory which supports residents in crisis.
 Continue the Council’s active support of Challenge Poverty Week.

 Continue to support the principle and process of Community Asset Transfers and the benefits of locally-based community ownership showcasing achievements and successes.